 We see here that the term $\mathcal E_{\frac{2}{m}}(\sigma^m)$ in \eqref{eq:concentration_X_X_X_X_X} controls the tail of the distribution of $f(Y)$, but its first moments are controlled by the term $\mathcal E_{2}(p^{\frac{m-1}{2}} \sigma^m)$.
-Specifically, its standard deviation is of order $O(p^{\frac{m-1}{2}} \sigma^m)$, the observable diameter of $Y$.
-In a sense, the result is quite intuitive looking back at the algebraic inequality \eqref{eq:norm_d_algebre}: here $\mathbb E[\|X\|]\leq O(\sqrt{p})$ and the variations of $Y$ are bounded by $\mathbb E[\|X\|]^{m-1}$ times the variation of $X$.
-This simple scheme generalizes to more elaborate products of random vectors $X_1,\ldots, X_m$ belonging to different normed vector spaces, with $Y$ possibly not a multilinear mapping of $(X_1,\ldots, X_m)$ but still satisfying an inequality similar to \eqref{eq:norm_d_algebre} (with semi-norms possibly replacing some of the norms).
+Specifically, its standard deviation is of the order of $O(p^{\frac{m-1}{2}} \sigma^m)$, the observable diameter of $Y$.
+In a sense, the result is quite intuitive, looking back at the algebraic inequality \eqref{eq:norm_d_algebre}: here $\mathbb E[\|X\|]\leq O(\sqrt{p})$ and the variations of $Y$ are bounded by $\mathbb E[\|X\|]^{m-1}$ times the variation of $X$.
+This simple scheme generalizes to more complex products of random vectors $X_1,\ldots, X_m$ belonging to different normed vector spaces, where $Y$ may not be a multilinear mapping of $(X_1,\ldots, X_m)$ but still satisfy an inequality similar to \eqref{eq:norm_d_algebre} (with semi-norms possibly replacing some of the norms).
 The complete description of these possible settings is the central result of this paper: Theorem~\ref{the:Concentration_produit_de_vecteurs_d_algebre_optimise}.

-Quite similar result with this multiple exponential regime can be found in \cite{latala2006estimates} in the Gaussian case and later in \cite{adamczak2015concentration} that extend the result of Latala to more general hypotheses of concentration.
-Fore several aspects, the approach of \cite{adamczak2015concentration} can look more "structural" --but also somehow less flexible-- than ours notably because the lower bound provided in the case of polynomials of Gaussian variables meets (up to a constant) the upper bound given in the case of d differentiable functionals of more general variables.
-However it does not seem that their result can recover ours - even if one does not consider the specific case of non differentiable functionals and operations in general algebras (and not only on random variables) that we are the only one to treat and the hypotheses of concentration that are quite similar.
+Quite similar results with this multiple exponential regime can be found in \cite{latala2006estimates} in the Gaussian case and later in \cite{adamczak2015concentration}, which extends Latala's result to more general hypotheses of concentration.
+In several aspects, the approach of \cite{adamczak2015concentration} may seem more "structural" --but also somehow less flexible-- than ours, in particular because the lower bound given in the case of polynomials of Gaussian variables meets (up to a constant) the upper bound given in the case of d-differentiable functionals of more general variables.
+However, it does not seem that their result can recover ours - even if one does not consider the specific case of nondifferentiable functionals and operations on general algebras (and not only on random variables), which we are the only ones to treat, and the hypotheses of concentration, which are quite similar.
 We give an expression of their result and compare it with ours after Theorem~\ref{the:Concentration_produit_de_vecteurs_d_algebre_optimise}.